 “I’ve had lots of pieces of advice over the years, but I think the best piece of advice is that you really need to work hard.
 It is a tough business out there and you need to love it, truly want to be in it and just work so hard.
 But also, treat people as you would like to be treated.
 Everyone within the theatre is doing an amazing job – not just the people on stage but the crew, the wardrobe, everybody – stage management, sound, lighting – it’s a real team so treat everybody as you want to be treated, get on and you will have a fab time!”

-SISTER ACT: A DIVINE MUSICAL COMEDY gets to the Swansea Grand from Monday 23rd through to Saturday 28th September.
+SISTER ACT: A DIVINE MUSICAL COMEDY opens this evening at Swansea Grand through to Saturday 28th September.
 Performances are at 7:30pm each evening with a 2:30pm matinee on Wednesday and Saturday.
 Tickets range from £32 to £53 and you can get yours HERE.